Phoenix Radio

 Phoenix Radio 96.7 FM is a local radio station based in Halifax, in West Yorkshire, England.
-It broadcasts on the FM frequency, 24 hours a day to the Metropolitan Borough of Calderdale, and the surrounding areas and around the world online.
-It is owned and run by Phoenix Radio Ltd, which has also previously held six Restricted Service Licences (RSLs) in the past.
+It broadcasts on FM and DAB+ frequencies, 24 hours a day to the Metropolitan Borough of Calderdale, and the surrounding areas and around the world online.
+It is owned and run by Phoenix Radio Ltd, which has also previously held six restricted service licences (RSLs) in the past.
 It was awarded its full-time licence by OFCOM, thus becoming, on 10 December 2007, Calderdale's first and only local radio station.

 History

 Since its conception in 1998, Phoenix Radio 96.7 FM has had six broadcasts over the years on restricted service licences.
 Over that period of time of RSLs it had been broadcasting on two differing frequencies 106.2 FM and 107.2 FM.